EllieTheYeen/ellietheyeen.github.io/_posts/2023-11-24-git-absolute-beginners.md

 ```sh
 git diff filename
 ```
 Diff a specific file.
-Useful if you have a large amoutn of changes.
+Useful if you have a large amount of changes.

 ```sh
 git diff HEAD^1